symfony/symfony-docs/service_container/tags.rst

             ->addTag('twig.extension');

-Services tagged with the ``twig.extension`` tag are collected during the initialization of TwigBundle to enable them as Twig extensions.
-In this example, that's why Symfony knows that the ``app.twig_extension`` service should be registered as a Twig extension.
+Services tagged with the ``twig.extension`` tag are collected during the initialization of TwigBundle and added to Twig as extensions.

+Other tags are used to integrate your services into other systems.
 For a list of all the tags available in the core Symfony Framework, check out :doc:`/reference/dic_tags`.
 Each of these has a different effect on your service and many tags require additional arguments (beyond just the ``name`` parameter).

 Creating custom Tags
 --------------------